Caring For Me

 If you are a caregiver, caring for me never happens.
 Caregivers are martyrs.
 They place others needs above their own.
 Healthcare professionals who are caregivers have a greater challenge.
 They caregive at work, care for children at home, and care for aging parents.
 Never enough time in the day.
 Stress and anxiety are at peak levels.
 No one cares or helps.
 Additional responsibilities and tasks are piled onto already long to do lists.
 Caring for me is a must—or you will face your worst nightmare.
 Failing to care for a loved one.

-Alzheimer’s and dementia are concerning diagnoses that present opportunities for prevention at all ages even older adults in their 90’s who do not have a diagnoses.
-Our brain and systems of the body work together like a computer program to ensure that the machine, we call our body, runs well.
-ChFree Family Library - Read
+Alzheimer’s and dementia are concerning diagnoses that present opportunities for prevention at all ages including middle-aged and older adults.
+The brain and systems of the body work together like a computer program to ensure that the machine, we call our body, runs well.
+Changes to the body...Free Family Library - Click Here to Read

 Return to All Category Page